- Tuition, Fees, and Payments on Student Accounts

 Online Monthly Statements

-Around the 17th of each month, an email will be sent to the student’s Bethel email address alerting them that the monthly statement is available to view online with access instructions.
+Around the 17th of each month, an email will be sent to the student’s Bethel email address alerting them that the monthly statement is available to view online with a link to access your statement.
 Monthly statements will not be mailed to the home address.

 View online monthly statements through Blink (Student Services tab > My Statement channel > Statement and Payment History > Select Statement Bill Date > View Statement).